scraggo/scraggo.github.io/content/blog/tech/karabiner-ts-multi-profile/index.md

 author: 'Dave Cohen'
 ---

-The aim of this post is two-fold:
+I've been on a quest to make typing more ergonomic and functional.
+I want to minimize chording (simultaneous keypresses) and mouse use to reduce pain in my hands, put keys I use more often in more advantageous places, automate repetitive activities, etc.

-1. to share my research on making typing easier and more functional through the free Mac software [Karabiner-Elements](https://karabiner-elements.pqrs.org/).
-From simple key remapping, minimizing chording (simultaneous keypresses), controlling the mouse with the keyboard, to running terminal commands, [Karabiner-Elements](https://karabiner-elements.pqrs.org/) has you covered.
-I'll go into the joys and struggles I went through while trying out this software.
+So, I was excited to discover [Karabiner-Elements](https://karabiner-elements.pqrs.org/) - free Mac software that allows you to do key remapping, control the mouse with the keyboard, run terminal commands, and much more.

-2. to share [my karabiner config which has multi-profile support](https://github.com/scraggo/karabiner-ts-multi-profile) and utilizes [karabiner.ts](https://github.com/evan-liu/karabiner.ts)
+The aim of this post is two-fold: 1\) to share my research, joys, and struggles using [Karabiner-Elements](https://karabiner-elements.pqrs.org/) and 2\) to share [my karabiner config which has multi-profile support](https://github.com/scraggo/karabiner-ts-multi-profile) and utilizes [karabiner.ts](https://github.com/evan-liu/karabiner.ts)

 ## Installation, Configuring, and Debugging in Karabiner-Elements